julianlam/feps/fep/c7d3/fep-c7d3.md

 Object identifiers are grouped together into protection domains called "origins".
 This concept is similar to the "web origin" concept described in [RFC-6454], and origins of object IDs are computed by the same algorithm.

+The same-origin policy determines when a relationship between objects can be trusted.

+>[!NOTE]
+> There might be other ways to establish trust, but they are not covered by this document.

 ## Identifiers and ownership

 Identifier of an object and identifier of its owner MUST have the same origin.